Borough of Guildford: Elections

 Since the last boundary changes in 2023 the council has comprised 48 councillors representing 21 wards, with each ward electing one, two or three councillors.
-Elections are held every four years.
+Elections were held every four years.

+Further full borough council elections were cancelled in 2026, and an election for the new West Surrey Council was held instead.
+West Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Guildford Borough Council and the borough of Guildford will be abolished.

 Members of Parliament

 The borough straddles five parliamentary constituencies: